A Guide to Full-Time RV Living in Idaho

 Can You Live in an RV Full Time in Idaho?

 Yes, you can live in an RV in Idaho, but there are plenty of stipulations.
-First, you have to own your own land, and it has to be at least an acre in size.
-Second, you can only have one RV per permanent structure on the property.
-You also have to have three things: a water connection, a sewer connection, and the ability to cook in the RV.
-Unlike other states, you may not house your RV in a structure on your property.
+In some areas, you have to own your own land of at least an acre.
+Some areas also require you to have only one RV per permanent structure on the property.
+You also need to have a water connection, a sewer connection, and the ability to cook in the RV.
+In many areas, you may not house your RV in a structure on your property.
 It must be parked either adjacent to or behind the permanent structure that you have on the property.
-To live in your RV full time, you have to be an Idaho resident or a full-time caregiver for an Idaho resident, and you cannot live in the RV from November 30 until March 15.

 Rules and Regulations for RVing in Idaho

 There are state and municipal laws that govern RV living full time in Idaho.
-Of course, some of these are different as you move from city to city or from town to town, so checking with the authorities in the city or town where you plan to settle is a good idea.
+Of course, some of these are different as you move towns or cities.
+Checking with the authorities where you plan to settle is a good idea.

 RV Parking Laws

 There is no centralized state policy for RV parking in Idaho.
 Each municipality has its own rules.
-Idaho Falls, for example, prohibits not only street parking for more than a few hours but also full-time RV living anywhere but in an RV park, resort, or campground.
+Idaho Falls, for example, prohibits street parking for more than a few hours.
+It also prohibits full-time RV living anywhere but in an RV park, resort, or campground.
 That means that you can’t even do so on your own property.
-It would be advisable to check with the local police in any town or city you wish to visit to find out the applicable regulations.
+It’s a good idea to check with the local police in any town or city to find out the applicable regulations.

 Trailer Towing Laws

 Idaho allows triple towing as long as the combined length of all three vehicles does not exceed 75 feet.
-Safety chains are required, and the trailers have to have their own braking systems that are rated the same as the weight of the trailer.
-According to the Recreational Vehicle Industry Association, there is no data regarding riding in the back of a travel trailer or fifth wheel.
-Therefore, it is recommended to contact the relevant authorities in Idaho to ask.
+Safety chains are required.
+Trailers must also have to have their own braking systems that are rated the same as the weight of the trailer.
+According to the Recreational Vehicle Industry Association, there is no information on whether passengers can ride in the back of a travel trailer or fifth wheel.
+You should contact the relevant authorities in Idaho to find out.

 Boondocking Regulations

 Nearly two-thirds of Idaho is federal public land, meaning that there are myriad places to boondock in the state.
 The general rules for National Forests and lands administered by the Bureau of Land Management apply.
-That means that you can only stay for 14 days within any 28-day period before you have to move to a new location that is 30 or more miles away from the previous location.
+That means that you can only stay for 14 days within any 28-day period before you have to move to a new location 30 or more miles away.
 Some public lands are free to use, while others charge nominal fees.
 Check with the campgrounds, United States Forest Service, or BLM for further information.

 RV Insurance Requirements

 When it comes to liability insurance in Idaho, any RV with its own motor must be insured.
 Anything that you tow will be covered under the motorhome’s liability insurance.
-If you want comprehensive coverage, such as acts of God, theft, or fire insurance, then you’d have to buy a separate policy for that for your towed RV.
+If you want comprehensive coverage for things like acts of God, theft, or fire insurance, then you’d have to buy a separate policy for that for your towed RV.
 You can pick other kinds of coverage, as well, but they’re not required.

 Rules for Camping on Public Land

-The rules for camping on public land in Idaho are the same as they are in other states because the applicable jurisdiction is federal.
+The rules for camping on public land in Idaho are the same as they are in other states under federal law.
 That means that camping on BLM land or in one of Idaho’s seven national forests is allowed for 14 days in any month.
 Thereafter, you’d have to move to a different location that is more than 30 miles from your previous location.

 Full-Time RVing in Kellogg